JF-2121/SnapChatMemoriesExporter/README.md

 ### 2. Copy The Script from the repo (`download_memories.py`)

-### 3. Run ItOpen your terminal/command prompt, navigate to the folder, and run:
+### 3. Run It -> Open your terminal/command prompt, navigate to the folder, and run:

 **Windows:**